Dog-Friendly Holidays in Inverness

 When planning a trip away with the family, you won’t want to leave your beloved dogs behind.
 That’s why our luxury dog-friendly accommodation at The Kingsmills Hotel is a fantastic choice.
 Here, we welcome your furry friends, and we have rooms to accommodate all the family.
 The Scottish Highlands is a fantastic destination for your four-legged friends.
 Here, you’ll find dog-friendly cafes and pubs, and plenty of walking trails where your dogs can enjoy an adventure.
 So, start planning your dog-friendly break in the Scottish Highlands at the Kingsmills Hotel today.

 At The Kingsmills we have spacious Patio Rooms that can accommodate you and your pet.
 Large doors open out to your private patio and our large gardens, so your dog can run around and explore.
-Also, opposite our hotel, there’s Kingsmills Park, which offers plenty of space for a run-around.
+Our ground-level Garden Rooms also offer easy access to the gardens.
+Opposite our hotel, there’s Kingsmills Park, which offers plenty of space for a run-around.
 We charge £20 per dog for the additional cleaning of the room.
-But please note, whilst your dogs are welcome in your Patio rooms, we don’t allow them in the bar or restaurants.
+But please note, whilst your dogs are welcome in your Patio or Garden room, we don’t allow them in the bar or restaurants.

 A Dog-friendly Holiday with a View